pelatx/brackets-link-file/README.md

 #### Downloading or getting tags from JSDelivr CDN libraries.

 Right click on the destination directory in the Project tree -> Link File (Download Library).
-You will be prompted with a dialog where you can see the library list.
+You will be prompted with a dialog where you can see the library list first page (500 items).

+In the dialog header, there is a filter box to search on the currently viewed libraries.
+And in the dialog footer, there is a navigation bar where you can go page up and down or write page number directly.

 You can click on library name to get description, author, homepage and Github page.*